cnoam/spark-course/readme.md

 Once you have the web broswer open, open the work directory in the left pane and then the `Welcome` file

 ## Can I break something if I do \<something\>?
-The worst you can do is to ruin your own computer.
+The worst you can do is to ruin your own copy.
 You cannot modify content for other users.

 PLAY WITH THE CODE!
 You will break things and that's ok.
 When you want to clean, follow the Troubleshooting section below.

 # Installing / Running Docker
 **Windows**:<br>
+see docs/Windows_Spark_install_tutorial.pdf

    install Docker Desktop. <Br>
    install WSL2 as detailed in the instructions on the web<br>
    install ubuntu